La Bolefuego

-La Bolefuego or Candileja is a legendary character from Colombian and Venezuelan folklore.
+La Bolefuego (or La Candileja) is a legendary character from Colombian and Venezuelan folklore.
 It is said to be a bright apparition, found in the dark nights of Los Llanos.
 It is described as a flashing lantern that turns and shakes violently.

 The legend

 The Bolefuego is said to be the spirit of a woman that was burned alive in her home, along with her two children.
 She attacks travelers.
 Those facing her are advised not to pray; unlike other evil entities, the Bolefuego is attracted by prayers.